1isbillyk/Quantum-cross/README.md

-# sam-fusee-launcher-internal
+# NX-Trinket-Launcher

-Fusee Launcher for the adafruit trinket m0 board.
-Based on [sam fusee launcher](https://github.com/atlas44/sam-fusee-launcher) by atlas44 and the [fork by noemu](https://github.com/noemu/sam-fusee-launcher).
+Payload Launcher for the adafruit trinket m0 board.
+Based on [sam fusee launcher](https://github.com/atlas44/sam-fusee-launcher) by atlas44 and the [fork by Quantum-cross](https://github.com/Quantum-cross/sam-fusee-launcher).

 Build and tested with Arduino SDK.